 - Practitioner – This student checks the project as it is being built, and is responsible for downloading and testing the project with the robot.
 The Practitioner would then recommend iterations or edits to the project to the group, and the Planner would document those, to begin the process again.

 You know your students best, so can tailor your role responsibilities and timing to best meet their needs.
 You may want students to stay in a role for an entire class period, or switch roles multiple times throughout the class.
 The goal is not the frequency of the rotation, but setting students up to be successful collaborators.
 If the roles are clearly defined so that each member of the group can see the part to play within the coding practice, then they will be better able to engage collaboratively.

 You can also give students prompts to help them articulate their thinking while coding, either as part of a conversation with you, or in their groups.
-For examples of coding conversation prompts, see this Knowledge Base article.
+For examples of coding conversation prompts, see this VEX Library article.

 Student Roles for Practice and Compete

 During each Lesson, students will work through activities and challenges that involve iteration, documentation, building, and/or coding.
 Having a clear understanding of the flow of the iterative process is only part of the goal – students also need to be able to see how they fit, both individually, and as a group, into that process.
 Clearly defining roles within the group can be a useful way for students to maintain their focus during these activities, while also ensuring that all voices are heard within the group.

 Roles for a building focused activity could include:

 - Designer – This student documents the group’s design choice, so that the Builder has a plan to work from.
 The Designer can also gather materials to construct the design to prepare the Builder.

 - Builder – This student constructs the group’s design from the Designer’s plans and adds it to the robot.

 - Tester – This student tests the new build in the practice space to see if it is accomplishing the group’s goal.
 The tester would then share the results with the group, so they can decide how to proceed next.